orochi-network/orochi-network.github.io/src/orochi-network/code-integration.md

 ### Randomness Feeding Process

 Your application can request the verifiable randomness directly from Orand.
-Then you can publish the randomness yourself by calling the method `publish()` on `OrandProviderV1` smart contract.
+Then you can publish the randomness yourself by calling the method `publishValidityProof()` on `OrandProviderV1` smart contract.
 Higher tier of service establishes the ability so submit the randomness from Orand service but the deal will cover the cost for each randomness.

 ```plain
 ┌───────────┐         ┌─────┐      ┌──────────────┐